Amanhacker/Movie-Cruiser-SPA-using-TMDB-3rd-party-API-/README.md

 I have used the TMDB API for fetching the data of movies (https://developers.themoviedb.org/3/getting-started/introduction) and once the user gets authenticated, he/she is able to add or remove movie in their favorite list.
 Also, a user can search any movie based on some keyword.

+## Pro-Tip :
+Go to https://github1s.com/AMANHACKER/MOVIE-CRUISER-SPA-USING-TMDB-3RD-PARTY-API- for browsing through the code in the browser itself.

 ## Technologies used :

 ### FrontEnd :